DanielKrawisz/Entropy/entropy.md

 Entropy as an explanation for irreversibily makes a lot more sense than entropy as disorder.
 However, with an accurate understanding of entropy as disorder, we can say that a tendency towards disorder is the explanatiion for irreversibility in physics.

-## Measurability of Entropy
+### Measurability of Entropy

 Entropy is not a measurable quantity but rather a theoretical one that we ascribe to systems based on our theoretical knowledge of them.
 If we were to ascribe a certain value $S$ of entropy to a system, this value would be an inference based on our idea about how many states a sytem can actually have for given values of energy and possibly other observable quantities.
 Suppose, for example, that you cleaned your room.
 It would be possible to estimate the change in entropy of the room by attempting to enumerate the number of clean states in relation to messy states, but this would not be a measurement.
-It would be a theoretical result that could only be accurate with an accurate understanding of the room.
+It would be a theoretical result that would depend on an accurate understanding of all possible configurations of matter in the room.

 Differences in entropy are sometimes measurable.
 In particular, observations about how the temperature of a system changes in response to changes in heat energy tell us about changes in entropy.
 It is possible that other experiements can tell us about other entropy differences, but it is in the context of heat and temperature that entropy is best understood.

 In real systems, there can always be hidden order that is not understood.
 Think of someone you probably know whose desk alawys appears to be in a state of chaos but who never has trouble finding where anything is.
 His desk is therefore more ordered than it appears.
 If you rearranged his desk, he would not be able to find anything.
 Thus, two configurations that are apparently similar are actually not similar, and can be distinguished by asking your friend if his desk is messy.
 Thus, some idea about how much entropy a system has can change as a result of a deeper understanding of the system resulting from some new scientific investigation of it.

-## The Second Law of Thermodynamics
+### The Second Law of Thermodynamics

 If entropy is not disorder and is not measureable, what does the second law of thermodynamics mean?
 This law states